 My host family was wonderful and I was immersed.
 I remember lying in bed one night after madly studying vocabulary words for the next day and thinking, I will go to college.
 I will travel the world.

-The wanderlust instilled in me by my parents is stronger than ever and that wide-eyed yearning for knowledge and experience and connection has never changed.
+The wanderlust instilled in me by my parents is stronger than ever and my wide-eyed yearning for knowledge and experience and connection has never changed.

 I went on to do another study-abroad in China, painting workshops in France, diving excursions in Thailand, and finally met Jeff—my soulmate and greatest travel companion.
 We’ve had so many adventures together.
 I can’t wait for the next one.